- September 19, 2025

 “The story unfolds like an old-school anime series, complete with cliffhangers, quirky side characters, and that mix of comedy and heartfelt growth that keeps you hooked.”

-“I feel like a lot of the story writing gets weaker near the end, and the overall ending, while open for a sequel, feels rushed and unsatisfying.”
+“I feel like a lot of the story writing also gets weaker near this point as well, and the overall ending, while being open for a sequel apparently, feels rushed and unsatisfying.”

 Brilliant Shounen RPG Undone by Game-Breaking Switch Bugs